-We must operate in compliance with various data privacy and security regulations in the United States by both the federal government and the states in which we conduct our business, as well as in other jurisdictions outside of the United States, such as the United Kingdom, the EU and Asia, where we conduct clinical trials.
+We must operate in compliance with various data privacy and security regulations in the United States by both the federal government and the states in which we conduct our business, as well as in other jurisdictions outside of the United States, such as the U.K., the European Economic Area ("EEA") and Asia, where we conduct clinical trials.
+Our operations entail the collection, use, disclosure, transfer, and processing of sensitive and personal information.
+Further, our operations extend to commercial partnerships and third-party processors, each of which may be governed by their distinct privacy regulations and cybersecurity laws.
+These laws are continually evolving and subject to varying interpretations, which requires us to periodically update policies and procedures to maintain compliance.

-In the U.S., we may be subject to data privacy and security laws and regulations by both the federal government and the states in which we conduct our business, including, for example, state data breach notification laws, state health information and/or genetic privacy laws and federal and state consumer protection laws (e.g., Section 5 of the FTC Act and the CCPA), govern the collection, use, disclosure, and protection of health-related and other personal information.
-Many of these laws differ from each other in significant ways and may not have the same effect, thus complicating compliance efforts.
-Compliance with these laws is difficult, constantly evolving, and time consuming.
+In the U.S., we may be subject to data privacy and security laws and regulations by both the federal government and the states in which we conduct our business, including, for example, state data breach notification laws, state health information and/or genetic privacy laws and federal and state consumer protection laws (e.g., Section 5 of the FTC Act and the California Consumer Privacy Act ("CCPA")), which, govern the collection, use, disclosure, and protection of healthrelated and other personal information.
+Many of these laws and regulations differ from each other in significant ways and the impact of such laws may vary, thus potentially complicating compliance efforts.
+Compliance with these laws is difficult, constantly evolving, and time consuming, thus we may be required to incur substantial costs and expenses in order to comply with them.
 Federal regulators, state attorneys general, and plaintiffs' attorneys, including class action attorneys, have been and will likely continue to be active in this space.